Community (Home-Care) Medicaid

 - Transportation assistance or escorts

-For those who do not want in-home assistance may benefit from a home-delivered meal.
-This simple meal service may be the sole act that makes the difference in keeping an elder independent at home.
-These Meals On Wheels programs are usually offered by local not-for-profit agencies under the direction of the state and local case management services for the elderly or the local senior nutrition programs.
+Those who do not want in-home assistance may still find benefit from home-delivered meals.
+This simple service may be the sole act that makes the difference in keeping an elder independent at home.
+The Meals On Wheels programs are usually offered by local not-for-profit agencies under the direction of the state and local case management services for the elderly or the local senior nutrition programs.
 The Meals On Wheels representative is an important community gatekeeper who can make the difference in the ability of the senior to remain at home.
 The nutritional benefit of a daily meal is coupled with the visit of a trained driver who often can spot an emerging health emergency or the need for an intervention.

 Original Medicare: Home Health Care Coverage Overview

 Medicare is the primary health insurance of older adults and persons with disabilities.
 Home care services are provided under both Part A (Hospital coverage) and Part B (Community or Outpatient coverage).
-In order for Medicare to provide home care the following criteria must be met:
+Part B provides part-time and intermittent home care services, usually as part of a rehabilitation plan of care.
+In order for Medicare to authorize home care the following criteria must be met:

-- A physician must certify the need for skilled care on a part-time or intermittent basis
+- A physician must certify the need for skilled care (such as physical therapy (PT), occupational therapy (OT), nursing visits) on a part-time or intermittent basis

-- There must be a home health care plan in which the skilled services are arranged.
+- There must be a home health care plan through which the skilled services are arranged.

 - Medicare-covered home care services must be provided by a Certified Home Health Agency (CHHA)